The Best Hi Lift Jack Accessories

 Did you survive?

-The Slider Adapter makes a larger contact area for your Hi Lift to lift your 4x4 and will help to prevent your vehicle sliding off your jack.
+The Slider Adapter makes a larger contact area for your Hi Lift to lift your 4x4 and will help to prevent your rig from sliding off your jack.

 When you need confidence in lifting from your sliders, this is a sturdy Hi Lift accessory made in the USA.
 This will not fit Hi Lifts made in the 1980’s with a short nose.
 It will fit First Responder Jacks.